bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/IAM-Accounts-and-AWS-Organizations.md

 Statement ...

-Action and Resource must match.
+Action and Resources must match.

 * Sid: Statement ID (optional field) to describe what it does.
 * Effect